Best Things To Do in Siena, Italy Best Things To Do in Siena, Italy

 3. Battistero di San Giovanni

-Battistero di San Giovanni sits at the back of the Cathedral on a lower level that is accessed by some steps.
-This small church, another gothic building, is much quieter than the cathedral and a nice place to spend half an hour and escape the heat on summer days.
-Look out for its incredible frescoes, detailed decoration, and famous hexagonal baptismal font.
+Battistero di San Giovanni sits at the back of the Cathedral on a lower level, accessed by steps.
+This small church is much quieter; we spent half an hour escaping the heat on a hot late-summer day.

 siena italy Battistero di San Giovanni